History of chocolate: Spread

-A fantastic 17th-century depiction of a Turk, Chinese, and Aztec drinking coffee, tea, and chocolate.
+A 17th-century depiction of a Turk, Chinese, and Aztec drinking coffee, tea, and chocolate.
 Coffee and tea were introduced to Europe around the same time as chocolate.

 Painting by Juan de Zurbarán, depicting the usual way of serving chocolate – from a cup or a bowl, c.1640.

 The exact date when chocolate was brought to Spain is unknown, and there is no evidence Cortés was responsible for its introduction.
 According to the earliest documented evidence, it was introduced to the Spanish court in 1544 by Qʼeqchiʼ Mayan nobles brought to Spain by Dominican friars, but it was not until 1585 that the first official shipment of cacao to Europe was recorded.
 Through the 16th century, the Spanish were interested in the medicinal qualities of Mesoamerican plants.
 Writers such as Bernal Díaz and Francisco Hernández, the royal physician to Philip II of Spain, claimed that chocolate was an aphrodisiac, and Hernández reported to Spain a range of conditions he believed chocolate and its additives could treat.
 As a result, Spain during this period viewed chocolate primarily as a medicinal substance.
 By the mid-16th century, chocolate was being manufactured and sold in large quantities.
 By the 17th century, Madrid had stored around 700,000 pounds of cacao.

 From Spain, chocolate spread to other European nations: to Portugal, to Italy in the 17th century, and then outwards.
+Religious orders played a significant role in its dissemination.
 Tracing the spread of chocolate in Europe is complicated by the religious wars and shifting allegiances of the time, but it is understood that it was driven by cosmopolitanism and missionaries.
 During the 17th century, drinking chocolate became very popular among the elite of Europe, and was believed to be an aphrodisiac.
 It was expensive due to the high transportation costs and import duties.
 From the late-16th century until the early 18th century, there was controversy about whether chocolate was both a food and a drink or just a drink; this distinction was important for determining if consumption violated ecclesiastical fasts.
 This dispute continued despite popes including Pope Pius V, Clement VII and Benedict XIV opining it did not break the fast.
 Most cacao imported to Europe in the 17th–18th centuries came from Venezuela.